hasktorch/hasktorch/README.md

 Experimental work on next-gen ffi bindings into the c++ libtorch library in preparation for 0.0.2 which targets the 1.0 backend.

-Approaches to explore:
+General approach:

-- Use yaml specs (which seemed to have been cleaned up since PT ~ 0.4) instead of header parsing.
+- Use generated `Declarations.yaml` spec instead of header parsing for code generation.
 - Try inline-cpp functionality to bind the C++ API instead of the C API.
 Benchmark potential template haskell overhead vs. code generating C wrappers for C++ functions.
-- Get a vertical slice working for a small number of functions.
-- Scale up.

 ## libtorch dependency retrieval and testing